 Authors must be genuine believers in Jesus Christ as Lord and Savior and agree with our Doctrinal Statement.
 Normally, they should also be persons who identify with biblical fundamentalism.

-Please e-mail the article to email@example.com as a Microsoft Word (.doc) or OpenOffice (.odt) file.
+Please e-mail the article to the editor as a Microsoft Word (.doc) or OpenOffice (.odt) file.
 (Use the contact form and ask for the correct email address to send it to.)